 APG23-5 received proposals to modify item 2.4 of the preliminary agenda of WRC-27 as included in Resolution 812 (WRC-19) and inclusion of that item in the agenda of WRC-27.
 It was agreed that the modified text of item 2.4 and its supporting Resolution as given in Attachment 1 to this document be forwarded to the next APG meeting for further consideration with a view to be included in the PACPs.

-RESOLUTION 775 (WRC-19)
+Draft Revision of RESOLUTION 775 (WRC-23)

-Sharing between stations in the fixed service and satellite services in the frequency bands 71-76 GHz and 81-86 GHz
+Determining power flux-density (pfd) and equivalent isotropically radiated power (e.i.r.p.) limits for satellite services (FSS, MSS, and BSS) to protect the fixed service in the frequency bands 71-76 GHz and 81-86 GHz

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 considering